-Copyright ©2006 By NATIONAL CONFERENCE OF COMMISSIONERS ON UNIFORM STATE LAWS
+Copyright ©2006 By UNIFORM LAW COMMISSION

-The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
-They do not necessarily reflect the views of the Conference and its Commissioners and the Drafting Committee and its Members and Reporter.
+The ideas and conclusions set forth in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the Uniform Law Commission or the Drafting Committee.
+They do not necessarily reflect the views of the Uniform Law Commission and its Commissioners and the Drafting Committee and its Members and Reporter.
 Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.

-DRAFTING COMMITTEE ON INTERSTATE DEPOSITIONS AND DISCOVERY OF DOCUMENTS ACT
+DRAFTING COMMITTEE ON UNIFORM INTERSTATE DEPOSITIONS AND DISCOVERY OF DOCUMENTS ACT

-The Committee appointed by and representing the National Conference of Commissioners on Uniform State Laws in preparing this Act consists of the following individuals:
+The Committee appointed by and representing the Uniform Law Commission in preparing this Act consists of the following individuals:

-- RICHARD B. LONG, P.O.
-Box 2039, 20 Hawley St., East Tower, Binghamton, NY 13902, Chair - FRANCISCO L. ACEVEDO, P.O.
+RICHARD B. LONG, P.O.
+Box 2039, 20 Hawley St., East Tower, Binghamton, NY 13902, Chair

+FRANCISCO L. ACEVEDO, P.O.
 Box 9023905, San Juan, PR 00902-3905